 Lethe

 As important recollections slip from our memory, this loss brings its own kind of grief.
-The past becomes a vast, blank territory where even the most important memories from childhood are erased - if we do not remember them, perhaps these might as well not have happened in the first place.
+If we do not remember a person or an event or a feeling, perhaps these might as well not have existed in the first place?

-'Lethe' opened on 2nd of November 2017 as Sylwia's first solo show in US at Blue Sky Gallery in Portland, Oregon and was subsequently shown during numerous solo and group exhibitions.
-The latest solo show with that series is planned for October 2020 in Pictura Gallery in Bloomington, IN
+'Lethe' opened on 2nd of November 2017 as Sylwia's first solo show in US at Blue Sky Gallery in Portland, Oregon and was subsequently shown during numerous solo and group exhibitions, including a second American solo show with Pictura Gallery in Bloomington, IN in October 2020

 A selection of images from the series, exhibition installation at Blue Sky Gallery in Portland, OR and selected publications, including a copy of PDN magazine: